 A breakthrough study has found a remarkable similarity between meditation techniques and psychedelic experiences.
 The research, published in the journal Neuroscience, shows that we experience the same chaotic activity during both meditation and psychedelics.

-In my experience as a meditation teacher, I’ve found that it is possible to achieve the psychedelic experience through meditation.
+In my experience as a meditation teacher, I’ve found that it is possible to achieve a psychedelic experience through certain forms of meditation.